|My pages about the area around Lake Mälaren|

 • Strängnäs one of Sweden's oldest towns.
 The highlight of this city is its beautiful cathedral.

 • Västerås: is one of the top 10 largest cities of Sweden.
 Suggestions: visit the park (Djäkneberget), interesting for the many boulders with inscriptions.
 The old part of town with historical houses at Kyrkbacken and the Cathedral.
+And don't forget to visit the Vallby Open Air Museum, one of the largest of its kind in Sweden, with around 40 historical buildings from the county of Västmanland.

 • Örebro is an university city and the 7th largest city in Sweden.
 Places to see are castle from the 13th century and Wadköping, which is the old town and now open air museum.